AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call a fashionable lawn statue with an excellent sense of rhythmn?
+How do you get two whales in a car?

-A metro-gnome
+Start in England and drive West.
 <!-- JOKE-END -->